sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ### Give it a grace period to do clean up.

 Note: `process.exit` is how you shut down a node process.
-When you want to shut down a server, Don't call `process.exit` right away!
+When you want to shut down a server, you don't want to call `process.exit` right away!

 ### When a server closes,